nabenabe0928/coding_rules/github/README.md

 # Otherwise
 $ git pull --rebase upstream <target branch name>
 ```
-Note that since it can overwrite your local change,
+**NOTE**: Since it can overwrite your local change,
-do not forget taking a backup for your changes.
+do not forget to take a backup for your changes.

 If the target branch is merged, make the base branch `<remote branch name>`, otherwise, keep the base branch the target branch.